Ada-Developers-Academy/ada-precourse-v2/intro-to-python/dictionaries.md

 So far we have:

- *  The word
+ *  The secret word
  *  The list of correctly guessed letters

-Our end goal is to display each letter of the word with an underscore, or '_' character, if the letter has not yet been guessed and the correct letter if it has been guessed.
+Our end goal is to display each letter of the word with an underscore `_` if the letter has not yet been guessed and display the correct letter if it has been guessed.

 ### Building a Word Dictionary